Darthfett/mineflayer-blockfinder/README.md

 Finds the nearest block(s) to the given point.
  * `options` - Additional options for the search:
    - `point` - The start position of the search.
-   - `blockMatchType` - A function that returns true if the given block is a match.
+   - `matching` - A function that returns true if the given block is a match.
 Also supports this value being a block id or array of block ids.
    - `maxDistance` - The furthest distance for the search, defaults to 64.
    - `count` - The number of blocks to find at most, defaults to 1.
  * `callback` - A callback function to get the result.
 Function signature: